-“If Music Be the Food…” is a benefit concert series created by Carol Rodland in 2009.
-The mission of the series is to increase awareness and support for the hungry in the community through classical music performances of the highest caliber and to teach music students the importance of utilizing their art as a powerful vehicle for change.
-Members of the Eastman faculty, the Rochester Philharmonic Orchestra, other local professional musicians, distinguished international guests, and Eastman students join together and donate their talents and time for these concerts.
-All participants in every aspect of this endeavor volunteer their services and pay their own costs, so that all proceeds can go directly to the hungry via Rochester’s Foodlink.
-No tickets are sold for the concerts, rather, audience members are invited to bring non-perishable food items or cash donations for Foodlink as the price of admission.
+"If Music Be the Food..." is a benefit concert series created by Carol Rodland in Rochester, New York in 2009.
+The mission of the series is to increase awareness and support for the hungry in the community through the sharing of classical music and to teach music students about the importance of utilizing their art for service in their communities.
+Members of the Eastman School of Music faculty, the Rochester Philharmonic Orchestra, other local professional musicians, distinguished international guests, and Eastman students join together and donate their talents and time for these concerts.
+All participants in every aspect of the endeavor volunteer their services and pay their own costs, so that all proceeds can go directly to the hungry.
+No tickets are sold for the concerts, rather, audience members are invited to bring non-perishable food items or cash donations for Rochester’s Foodlink as the price of admission.

-Rochester’s St. Paul’s Episcopal Church, with the assistance of its Director of Music Robert Poovey, hosts two of each season’s three concerts.
+Rochester's St. Paul's Episcopal Church, with the assistance of its Director of Music Robert Poovey, hosts two of each season’s three concerts.
 The remaining concert is hosted by Third Presbyterian Church of Rochester with the help of its Director of Music, Peter DuBois.
-These two churches generously host these concerts free of charge.
+These two churches generously host these concerts and print the concert programs free of charge.

 Carol Rodland, Artistic Director and Robert Poovey, Administrative Liason